 Planning Your Proposal

-Please use this page as a guide to prepare your proposal.
-The fields on the online submission form forcorrespond with the information below.
-(Big Ideas: Powered by PechaKucha and Pre-Conference Sessions use separate, slightly different forms.)
+Please use this document as a guide to prepare your proposal.
+The fields on the online submission form correspond with the information below.

-You will be asked to include your name, title, institution/organization and contact details for yourself and any additional presenters.
-(Big Ideas presentations may only have one presenter.)
-If you are the one submitting the form, you become the “Primary/Coordinating Presenter” and all correspondence/communication from CACUSS will solely come to you.
+You will be asked to include your name, title, and institution/organization and contact details for yourself and any additional presenters.
+(Big Ideas presentations only have one presenter.)
+If you are the one submitting the form, you become “Primary Presenter” and all correspondence/communication from conference organizers will solely come to you.
 It then becomes your responsibility to communicate with any of your co-presenters!

 If your program is selected, you will be asked to confirm your participating via a similar form, which may at that time ask you for further information required by the planning committee.

 Note: You will receive your scheduled presentation time and day in late March 2019.

 TIP: Please read the difference in the type of sessions and choose the one that will best convey the content you wish to present.
 Proposals can only be submitted in one format; duplicate proposals submitted in multiple formats will not be considered.

 You will also be asked to indicate the titles of any other session(s) your submission might be connected or linked to, which language(s) you are most comfortable presenting in, and some details about your primary presenter and/or proposal including your session type:

 - Campfire Session

 - Expert Lecture